-Chimichurri is originally an Argentinian sauce made of parsley, garlic, olive oil, and an acid.
+Meanwhile, make the chimichurri.
+Chimichurri is originally an Argentinian sauce made of parsley, garlic, olive oil, and acid.
 Call it their version of pesto.
-I've been making my chimichurri for years now and have paired it with tri-tip, Philly cheesesteaks and cornmeal crusted scallops amongst many other dishes.
+I've been making my chimichurri for years now and have paired it with tri-tip and Philly cheesesteaks amongst many other dishes.
 Today's version has a twist using Asian aromatics to tie it to the dish.

 The three dominant herbs in the Thai chimichurri are Thai basil, scallions, and cilantro.
 Thai basil is a little spicy with notes of star anise versus Italian basil which is sweeter.
 It also has streaks of purple in the leaves and can also be referred to as "purple basil."
 Side note, did you know there are between 50 and 150 different varieties of basil?
 Incredible!

 Pulse all the ingredients in a food processor until finely chopped.
 Add the olive oil, season with salt and pepper and you are good to go!
 If you don't have a food processor, you can finely chop all the ingredients by hand and stir in the olive oil, lime juice, and fish sauce.

 Roast the salmon until the flesh flakes easily with a fork and serve it with a big dollop of the Thai chimichurri.
-You can also pan fry or grill the salmon but because of the marinade, I find it easier to bake.
+You can also pan-fry or grill the salmon but because of the marinade, I find it easier to bake it.

-I loved the layers of flavors in this Thai BBQ salmon with Thai chimichurri dish.
+I loved the layers of flavors in this Thai BBQ salmon.
 The fish alone is already very tasty, but that chimichurri is just heaven.
 Make extra of the sauce and get ready to put it on EVERYTHING.

 For more salmon inspiration check out this spiced salmon with caramelized onion and pepper relish!